Go to the Undergraduate section

 I have 25 years of experience teaching at both Undergraduate and Postgraduate levels, as well as in executive training.
 I started teaching at Twente University in The Netherlands and moved to Brookes in 2004.
 Modules taught and lead include: eBusiness, Management Information Systems, IT-related change, Strategic Information Systems and Strategic Information Management, Excel skills, Knowledge Management, Business Intelligence (using SAS Enterprise Guide) and Global Business Environments.

-I am currently external examiner at Buckingham University and was external examiner for Information Systems modules at Northumbria University.
+I am currently external examiner at Bradford University (for their MBA) and at Buckingham University and was external examiner for Information Systems modules at Northumbria University.
 I have participated in numerous validation and quality assurance committees.